Grades 3-4: The Oak Knoll Middle Grades Program

 In creative drama classes, the children explore, enjoy, and share new ways of self-expression through movement, pantomime, storytelling, puppetry, improvisation, and small and large group performances.
 Middle graders receive formal instruction in puppetry and create their own puppet shows.
 All grades participate in creative dramatics throughout the year and are involved in the creation of their own videotaped commercial that is self-developed, written, directed, and produced!
 In the winter and spring, the students celebrate their talents in both our Christmas and spring concerts.

 The world language program at Oak Knoll is designed to enable students to communicate meaningfully in another language at an age-appropriate level.
 We seek to broaden our students’ understanding of and appreciation for other cultures and nationalities.
-Lively games, activities, and songs reinforce the acquisition of oral and visual vocabulary and encourage students to speak in French or Spanish.
+Lively games, activities, and songs reinforce the acquisition of oral and visual vocabulary and encourage students to speak in Spanish.
 Students continue to broaden their vocabulary with an emphasis on speaking and pronunciation.
 Simulations of real life experiences encourage conversational skills.

 In third grade, students become secure in the purpose of the I.D.E.A.S.
 Lab and handling the equipment with care.
 They develop basic presentation skills and the ability to use Google Apps for Education.
 They further develop typing skills through Typing Club and learn how to log in using individual user accounts and passwords.
 They learn to navigate both Chrome and Windows 10 laptops.
 Students create individual Scratch account sand further develop their coding skills to program robots and work through challenges.
 LittleBits skills are enhanced by introducing Gizmos and Gadget Kits, while students complete design challenges and other project-based learning initiatives.
 Students begin to understand how to troubleshoot independently and begin a Digital Citizenship course through Google’s Be Internet Awesome.